SSBDoppler/SSBDoppler/README.md

 - 👋 Hi, I’m @SSBDoppler
 - 👀 I’m interested in Competitive Videogames
 - 💞️ I’m looking to collaborate on a custom melee HUD.
-- 📫 How to reach me SSBDoppler#4547 on Discord and https://thegem.city/@Doppler on Mastodon.
+- 📫 How to reach me SSBDoppler on Discord and https://thegem.city/@Doppler on Mastodon.

 <!---
 SSBDoppler/SSBDoppler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.